A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 The use of many different datasets and combinations, however, hampers direct comparability of evaluation results, particularly when studies apply different splits for training, validation, and testing, or pre-process the same datasets differently.
 Figure~\ref{fig:dataset_overlap} offers insight into overlaps and divergences in dataset usage across specific use cases.
-When fine-tuning LLMs for vulnerability detection, e.g., using LoRA (Low-Rank Decomposition, 17 studies), researchers often resort to large and diverse datasets, most commonly DiverseVul, Devign, Big-Vul, and ReVeal.
-However, many studies make use of additional, lesser-used datasets.
+When fine-tuning LLMs for vulnerability detection, e.g., using LoRA (Low-Rank Decomposition, 27 studies), researchers often resort to large and diverse datasets, most commonly DiverseVul, Big-Vul, PrimeVul, and Devign.
+However, many studies make use of additional, lesser-used datasets or introduce custom datasets (ten studies).
 This practice reduces comparability and makes it difficult to replicate results or isolate model performance.
-RAG studies (17 studies) most commonly use Devign and Big-Vul, appearing in four studies.
+RAG studies (25 studies) most commonly use Big-Vul and Devign, appearing in six and five studies, respectively.
 Big-Vul, in particular, is often used for knowledge base construction of CWE entries due to the provided metadata, e.g., CWE descriptions.
-Five RAG studies introduce custom datasets, which hinders comparison, especially concerning the semantics of the retrieved context.
-Agentic approaches (8 studies) show even greater fragmentation, with only two studies aligning on PrimeVul.
-GNN-based hybrid approaches most frequently rely on Devign, followed by custom datasets, ReVeal, and Big-Vul.
+Eight RAG studies introduce custom datasets, which hinder comparison, especially concerning the semantics of the retrieved context.
+Agentic approaches (10 studies) show even greater fragmentation, with only four studies aligning on PrimeVul.
+GNN-based hybrid approaches (20 studies) most frequently rely on Devign, followed by custom datasets, Big-Vul, and ReVeal.
 Devign is particularly suited for GNNs due to its composite code representation, encoding program control and data dependencies as heterogeneous edges within a unified graph structure.
 The absence of shared benchmarks within the discussed use cases highlights the need for controlled and standardized evaluation protocols.